Traveling life – Backpacks and booze…

 However those same people would return after their travels siting it was the best hostel they stayed in, that other hostels just didn’t have the same atmosphere we created.
 Many of them ended up becoming long-termers and joined in the rotation.

 It wasn’t just Australia, this partying traveling life goes on everywhere.

 Ask anybody who’s backpacked through South East Asia if they had a single sober day?
-South East Asia, in particular Thailand is of course famous for enticing backpackers with partying.
-It doesn’t matter if it’s in the over touristy Bangkok, on one of it’s many party Islands, along the coast or up north in the jungles there will be a party and rave going on.
+Thailand in particular, is of course, famous for enticing backpackers with partying.
+It doesn’t matter if it’s in the over touristy Bangkok, on one of its many party Islands, along with the coast or up in the jungles there will be a party and rave going on somewhere.

 Does it stop in Central and South America?
 Of course not, in between the Mayan temples, jungles, mountains, and volcanoes I partied my way through to the Uyuni salt flats in Bolivia.
 Oh did I mention all the festivals and fiestas?